Networking

 forward-addr: 10.0.0.2

-Be sure to restart the unbound service using sudo systemctl restart unbound
+Restart unbound using sudo systemctl restart unbound

-and check it's status using
+and check it's status using sudo systemctl status unbound

 .